pfraces-graveyard/clide/README.md

 CLI scripts to define its needed properties and several ways to obtaining them

 *  defaults through configuration files
-*  override defaults through command line params
+*  override defaults with command line params
 *  fallback to prompts

 I find this pattern so useful for quick start with your CLI minimals, so let's